Emmanuel Noi Omaboe: Business career

-In 1974, he partnered Jake Obetsebi-Lamptey and Peter Hasford in the purchase of the advertising firm, Lintas West Africa and Afromedia Ghana from Unilever.
-He became chairman of Lintas W.A, immediately after the purchase and was chairman until 2005.
+In 1974, he partnered Jake Obetsebi-Lamptey and Peter Hasford in the purchase of advertising firms, Lintas West Africa and Afromedia Ghana from Unilever.
+He became chairman of Lintas West Africa, immediately after the purchase and was chairman until 2005.

-In 1980 he joined the UN Investment Committee which guides the investments of the pension funds and other trust and special funds under UN control.
-In 1997, he became chairman of the investment committee, staying as chairman for the next eight years and made a member emeritus at the end of his service in 2005.

 He served as chairman of Reiss & Co.
 (Ghana) Ltd., a technical trading house with divisions in agriculture, veterinary, information technology and industrial safety supplies.

 In 1989, he was a member of a ten-person committee that did work for the establishment of the Ghana Stock Exchange.

-In 1991 he had a change in role on the Barclays Bank Ghana board from director to chairman of the bank.
+In 1991 he had a change in role on the Barclays Bank of Ghana board from director to chairman of the bank.
 He had served as a director since 1971 when the bank was incorporated and was one of its first four named directors.
 He retired from the bank's board in 2005 after 34 years service on the board as a director of the bank.

 In 1995, together with Kwame Pianim, he co-founded New World Investments, an investment and asset management firm, and was chairman on its founding until his death.